schoolpol/schoolpol.github.io/README.md

 Use `poetry install` to install the Python dependencies, and `npm ci` to install the node.js dependencies.
 Use `poetry shell` to enter a subshell where you can run the Python code.

 ## Generating the data files

-The original source data files are in `source-data`:
+The original source data files are in `source-data`.
+First create the folder in the cloned repository (`mkdir source-data`):

 * **source-data/Data**: contains data files by country, currently only has the 'Human_Capital' folder which has data on educational levels
 * **source-data/Shapefiles**: Shapefiles in .shp format; these are converted to GeoJSON by [prepare-data/geojson.py](prepare-data/geojson.py)